kittensyzygy/web-app/11ty/documentation/formatting-guide.md

 There isn't a special annotiation for paragraphs.
 However, to distinguish paragraphs from each other, you need one blank line between them.
 When writing a definition, your code will look like this, for instance:

 ```
 This is the first paragraph.
-Its followed by one blank line to separate it from the next paragraph.
+It's followed by one blank line to separate it from the next paragraph.

 This is the second paragraph.
 There is a blank line before it to separate it form the previous paragraph.
 ```